logos-maker/ikiGUI/README.md

 ## How to create and make use of tile maps with ikiGUI
 To have a place to put your graphics, need to define an object for a window.
 You simply do this by writing...
 ```
-ikigui_screen mywin ; // This will define an object called mywin.
+ikigui_window mywin ; // This will define an object called mywin.
 The name mywin is unique for your project.
 ```

 Then you need graphics that you can use as a [texture atlas](https://en.wikipedia.org/wiki/Texture_atlas) And you need a place for storing that image.
 You do this by writing...
 ```
-ikigui_frame knob_anim; // knob_anim is the name of the array that is in the included file knob.h
+ikigui_image knob_anim; // knob_anim is the name of the array that is in the included file knob.h
 ```

 Then you need to fill the ikigui_frame with graphics.
 For that we prepare a BMP picture converted to an array, and then include that in your program.